kailash-manasarovar/statement/docs/timeline/2024/april.md

 ## Jyotirlinga trip to India

-- I leave Spain on 29th March and spend the first week of April on a tour in India.
+- I leave Spain on 29th March and spend the first week of April on a tour in India with a friend.
-- I stay a couple of days at a posh hotel near the airport in Mumbai for some time by myself in safety.
+- I stay at a posh hotel near the airport in Mumbai for a couple of days by myself in safety.
 - I feel like I'm getting pneumonia I'm coughing so much.
-- I crack the same rib I cracked at yoga class in my hotel room.
+- I crack the same rib I cracked at yoga class from coughing in my hotel room.
+- I'm coughing up blood now.
 - I call the hotel doctor.
 He prescribes serious antibiotics and pleurisy medicine and says to call him in a day to let him know how I'm doing.
 - I'm meeting my friend Yan from Singapore and we are going on a tour to visit the five jyotirlinga temples in Maharashtra with a driver.
 - I invite Yan for breakfast the day before we take the tour.
 I tell him what's been happening to me, what I know.
 I'm coughing so hard I can hardly speak.